 - Push the GFCI “test” button.
 This will cause the RESET button to pop out.
 The electrical flow to the outlet is now stopped.

 - Now, assess the lamp.

-- If the lamp turned off when the TEST button is pushed, the GFCI outlet properly works.
+- If the lamp is turned off when the TEST button is pushed, the GFCI outlet properly works.

 - If the lamp remained on when the TEST button is pushed, then the GFCI outlet is faulty and needs to be replaced.

 - If the GFCI outlet is working when the TEST button is pushed, the power should be restored by pressing the RESET button.
-If power is not restored, then the GFCI outlet is faulty and needs replaced.
+If power is not restored, then the GFCI outlet is faulty and needs to be replaced.

 Our next article will cover GFCI breakers.

 When you are in need of a commercial electrician or residential electrician, Top Flight Electric is the trusted provider to call.
 We provide professional electrical services throughout Polk County, including Lake Alfred, Lakeland, Haines City, Lakeland Heights, Eagle Lake, Winter Haven, Davenport, and Mountain Lake.
 A licensed electrician can be dispatched to your home or business to provide troubleshooting and support.
 We can also help you stay safe by performing an electrical safety inspection.
-If you are considering a whole home generator, we are also one of the areas certified Generac dealers.
+If you are considering a whole-home generator, we are also one of the area’s certified Generac dealers.
 Give us a call to learn more today!